 Do you know that depending on the fuel used to generate it, the electricity that we use in our houses can generate carbon emissions?
 Therefore we must understand how we use that energy to control not only our cost but also these carbon emissions.
 This is step in the right direction to move ahead, creating a low carbon future.

-The energy that we use at our homes comes from fossil fuels.
-Our dependency on this energy supply is visible from the fact that almost 85% of the energy we use comes from fossil fuels.
-And if we continue to waste, we will soon run out of this limited energy supply.
+Most of the electricity that we use in our homes comes from fossil fuels.
+Our dependency on this energy resource is visible from the fact that almost 80% of the electricity that we use comes from fossil fuels (coal and gas).

 The power plants produce almost 30% of the earth’s total carbon emission in order to meet the growing need of the society.